 A Water Conservation Area (WCA) is a designated area with an approved management plan developed by a water right owner or group of water right owners with the consent of the chief engineer to reduce water withdrawals while maintaining economic value via water right flexibility.
 WCAs were signed into law in April 2015 by Governor Sam Brownback to provide a tool to water right owners to extend the usable lifetime of the Ogallala-High Plains Aquifer.

-Two WCAs are in place for the Northwest Tech Farm.
+One WCA is in place for the Northwest Tech Farm.
 The Franklin family has a 15-year WCA with review every 5 years.
 Their plan can be found here.
-Barry Guyer has a 5-year WCA in place.